addy-dclxvi/i3-starterpack/README.md

 If the folder doesn't exist on your home, just make it.
 Do the same with all of the files inside *i3-starterpack* folder.
 My dotfiles contains font, so refresh your fontconfig cache `fc-cache -fv` after You copy the font. <br />

+Note : You can deploy this repository recursively using `git clone https://github.com/addy-dclxvi/i3-starterpack.git && cp -a i3-starterpack/. ~` but I recommend You to copy the configuration files one by one to make yourself have more control.

 ## Inspect and Edit The Configurations Files
 - **~/.config/i3/config** <br />